-4-level paging may map linear addresses to 4-KByte pages, 2-MByte pages, or 1-GByte pages.
-Figure 4-8 illustrates the translation process when it produces a 4-KByte page; Figure 4-9 covers the case of a 2-MByte page, and Figure 4-10 the case of a 1-GByte page.
+4-level paging and 5-level paging may map linear addresses to 4-KByte pages, 2-MByte pages, or 1-GByte pages.
+Figure 4-8 illustrates the translation process for 4-level paging when it produces a 4-KByte page; Figure 4-9 covers the case of a 2-MByte page, and Figure 4-10 the case of a 1-GByte page.
+(The process for 5-level paging is similar.)